San Francisco Family Attractions

 San Francisco Zoo

 DESCRIPTION: Open since 1929, it has grown and enhanced animal habitats to become one of America’s elite zoos and conservation education centers.
 Among its natural habitat and biodiversity exhibits, the African Savanna features giraffe, zebra, kudu, ostrich and other African wildlife in a spectacular group setting.
 Children’s Zoo, Lemur Forest, Grizzly Bears, Carousel, Education Center, Animal Resource Center, and an Entry Village sparkle on its 65 developed acres.
 The Great Ape Forest is a lush home for some of the largest apes in a North American zoo.
-Wagons, Jeeps, wheelchairs, and electric scooters are available for daily rental at the Entry Village on a first come, first served basis.
+Wagons, Jeeps, wheelchairs, and electric scooters are available for daily rental at the Entry Village on a first-come, first-served basis.

 ADMISSION: Adults $15, Ages 65+ $12, Ages 4-14 $9, Ages 3 and under enter Free